goharbor/community/proposals/new/webhook.md

 Users can define a secret in http statement in webhook policy.
 So it will be sent in header in http request.
 The format will be,

 ```
-Authorization: Secret eyJ0eXAiOiJKV1QiLCJhbGciOi
+Authorization: 'Secret eyJ0eXAiOiJKV1QiLCJhbGciOi'
 ```

-and also users can input a URL with https schema. and select insecure protocol if they want.
+and the content in single quotes could be configurated by user and also users can input a URL with https schema. and select insecure protocol if they want.

-There should be a test function which will send a templated request to remote endpoint when adding webhook policy to Harbor, this could refer to adding replication target.
+There should be a test function which will send an empty request to remote endpoint when adding webhook policy to Harbor, and Harbor will only check the connection availability and ignore the http status code.

 #### Backoff Mechanism